 Tornado-G 122mm MLRS

 The Tornado-G MLRS (Multiple Launch Rocket System ) is an improved version of the standard Russian-made 122mm BM-21 rocket launcher system based on a Kamaz or Ural-4320 truck.
 The Tornado-G has been designed to be fully automatic.
-The operating crew has been reduced to three men compare to the six-man crew of the BM-21 Grad.
+The operating crew has been reduced to three men compared to the six-man crew of the BM-21 Grad.
 Previously, the BM-21 could be loaded only from the rear and there was no automatic system: everything has to be done by the cabin crew.
 The Tornado-G was intended to replace the old BM-21 Grad rocket launcher system.
 The Tornado-G is three times more efficient than its predecessors.
 Currently, the Tornado-G has been in service with the Russian army since 2011.
 The Tornado-G was demonstrated for the first time during a military exercise in 2012.
-On December 23, 2019, Russian Company Tecmash Group has announced an upgrade for the 122mm Tornado-G multiple launch rocket system (MLRS).
+On December 23, 2019, Russian Company Tecmash Group has announced an upgrade for the 122mm Tornado-G multiple launch rocket systems (MLRS).
+On November 2022, it was announced that Russian armed forces have deployed Tornado-G for combat operations in Ukraine.

 - 9K132 "Grad-P": Single-round man-portable launcher, which can be reloaded and used again.
 The rocket itself is a 122mm fin-stabilized rocket, armed with any of the warheads used on BM-21 rockets.
 The weapon is not often used by the Russian military but is popular with paramilitary and guerrilla forces.